shalini30062002/Assessment/Skill Assessment/QUESTION 4/readme.md

 ## SQL Query
 To retrieve the third maximum salary of employees from the employees table, you can use the following SQL query:

+select min(salary)from Employe where salary in (select top(3) salary from Employe order by salary desc)